 Medallion Resources Appoints Alfredo Ramos Plasencia President, CEO and Director, Dr. Kurt Forrester as Chief Technology Officer

-/EIN News/ -- VANCOUVER, British Columbia, Oct.
-24, 2022 (GLOBE NEWSWIRE) -- Medallion Resources Ltd. (TSX-V: MDL; OTCQB: MLLOF; Frankfurt: MRDN) – “Medallion” or the “Company”) is pleased to announce it has appointed Alfredo Ramos Plasencia as President, CEO and Director, and Dr. Kurt Forrester as Chief Technology Officer; Dr. Forrester will continue to serve as a director.
+VANCOUVER, British Columbia, Oct.
+24, 2022 (GLOBE NEWSWIRE) -- Medallion Resources Ltd. MDLMLLOFMRDN)) – "Medallion" or the "Company") is pleased to announce it has appointed Alfredo Ramos Plasencia as President, CEO and Director, and Dr. Kurt Forrester as Chief Technology Officer; Dr. Forrester will continue to serve as a director.
 Mark Saxon, who was appointed President and CEO in May 2020, will continue as a director and Vice President of Business Development focused on upstream rare earth feedstock supply.
 Douglas Newby will continue to serve as Chief Financial Officer and Corporate Secretary.

 Under Mr. Ramos' leadership, Medallion will focus on mid-stream separation and purification of rare earth oxides and salts ("REOs") based on patented LAD Chromatography, enablement of upstream processing using its proprietary MMP technology, and marketing of magnetic REOs (neodymium, praseodymium, dysprosium, and terbium) to downstream rare earth permanent magnet producers and consumers.